softasap/sa-secure-automatic-updates/README.md

    ansible galaxy install softasap.sa-secure-automatic-updates `

-the role will be available in the folder library\softasap.sa-vnc-remote-desktop.
+the role will be available in the folder library\softasap.sa-secure-automatic-updates.
 Please adjust the path accordingly.

 ```YAML